finos/open-source-readiness/docs/osr-resources/InnerSource.md

         alt="Image of slide number 2" />
     </div>
     <div class="slide-notes">
-      <p>My agenda for today is to explain why we need common set of
+      <p>My agenda for today is to explain why we a need common set of
         InnerSource licenses and to give you a demo of a tool we have created that can provide you with an appropriate InnerSource license for you needs</p>
     </div>